Finding cheap furniture for your first apartment

 For more heavy-duty furniture like a desk, concrete blocks are so very versatile!
 A few of those with a nicely painted board over them make a nice desk.
 A couple of decorated soup cans or cheap disposable food containers will hold your supplies.
 Another cut-down box will make a nifty paper tray and a paper-sized box will serve as a file cabinet.
 Again, you can stack the stronger ones on a closet floor if you have no linen closet and use them for linens and out-of-season clothing.

 If you lack a dresser, buy an inexpensive hanging shoe/slipper holder with the little pockets for each shoe.
 Each pocket can hold underwear, socks, scarves and gloves.
 They'll be visible and instantly identifiable.
-These usually cost under $5 and never become obsolete!
+These never become obsolete!

 My visitors usually do not know that my end tables and footstools aren't the "real" thing.
 I moved into my very first house six months ago and I'm still using some box "furniture" and the hanging shoe holders!

 - Be sure you get the answers to these questions before you sign that lease!

 - How much renters insurance do you need?